Chart-Formations.com

 • Psychology

-Trading often has a major psychological aspect in terms of emotional response to not only losses, but also winnings.
+Trading often has a major psychological aspect in terms of emotional response, not only towards your losses, but also towards your winnings.

 • Trading Method